bioforensics/lusSTR/README.md

 ### Formatting input for STR loci sequences

-If inputting data from either the UAS Sample Details Report or STRait Razor output, the user must first invoke the ```format``` step to extract necessary information and format for the ```convert``` step.
+If inputting data from either the UAS Sample Details Report, STRait Razor or GeneMarker output, the user must first invoke the ```format``` step to extract necessary information and format for the ```convert``` step.

 The ```format``` command removes unnecessary rows/columns and outputs a table in CSV format containing the following columns:
 *  Locus